jorgeMFS/HYMET/README.md

 - **SEQUENCE_DATA**: The nucleotide sequence.

 ### Input Directory
-Place your input files in the directory specified by the `$input_dir` variable in the `main.pl` script.
+Place your contig FASTA files in the directory specified by the `$input_dir` variable in `main.pl`.
+Only `.fna`/`.fasta` files located directly in this folder are processed by the helper scripts.

 For example, if your input directory contains the following files:
 ```